airamez/codando-live/_12_React/React.md

 #### 8. Props (Properties)

-**Props (properties)** are how components receive data from their parent components.
+**Props (properties)** are how components [receive data from their parent components](https://react.dev/learn/passing-props-to-a-component).
 They enable component composition, reusability, and the unidirectional data flow that makes React predictable.

----

 **Props vs useState - Understanding the Difference:**